 Yes.
 Bay Virtual School has a solid reputation within the academic community.
 BVS offers a standard high school diploma that meets state and school board requirements.
 Our graduates have gone on to post-secondary education, employment, or to join the military (tier 2 recruitment).
-Students have been accepted to universities such as Tulane, and all most major state universities and colleges in Florida.
+Students have been accepted to top-tier private universities, and major state universities/colleges in Florida and across the country.